Exact and Asymptotic Results on Coarse Ricci Curvature of Graphs: Ricci Curvature of Random Graphs

-In this paper we derive exact formulas for Ricci-curvature that hold for a large class of graphs, such as bipartite graphs and those with girth at least 5.
-The expressions strongly depend on the graph structure.
-Our derivation also leads to discovery of many useful upper bounds, which in many cases, are tight.

-We prove a general lower bound on $\kappa (x, y)$ in terms of the size of the matching matching among the non-common neighbors of $x$ and $y$ in the graph $G$.
-This bound is often tight, especially in regular graphs which have a perfect matching between the non-common neighbors.
-This result and the Birkhoff-von Neumann provide the first necessary and sufficient condition on the structure of Ricci-flat regular graphs of girth 4.
-However, it still remains open to characterize the set of graphs with a perfect matching between the non-common neighbors of $x$ and $y$, for all edges $(x, y)$ in the graph.

-We also study the Ricci-curvature of random graphs and characterize the limiting behavior of the Ricci-curvature in the regimes where it has a constant limit in probability.
-Studying Ricci-curvature for other random graph models is an interesting problem for future research.\\

-{\bf Acknowledgement:} The authors are indebted to Persi Diaconis for introducing them to the notion of Ricci-curvature and for his inspirational guidance.
-The authors also thank Sourav Chatterjee, Austen Head, and Susan Holmes for useful discussions.
+{ {\bf Acknowledgement:} The authors are indebted to their advisor Persi Diaconis for introducing them to the problem and for his inspirational guidance.
+The authors thank Sourav Chatterjee, Austen Head, and Susan Holmes for useful discussions.
+The authors also thank the anonymous referees for valuable comments which improved the presentation of the paper.}